-It is deeply embedded in Moroccan tradition and culture and is likewise famous in many other North African and Arabian countries, as well as Spain and even France.
+For hundreds of years, this beverage has played a vital role in Moroccan tradition and culture, though is likewise popular in many other North African and Arabian countries, as well as Spain and even southern France.

-Many historians believe that Gunpowder Tea was first introduced to Morocco during either the late 17th Century or early 18th Century.
-One story refers to the British monarch, Queen Anne, who to ensure the release of captured British subjects in Morocco, sent a batch of Green Tea leaves to Sultan Moulay Ismail.
+According to some records, Moroccan Mint Tea surfaced some time during the late 17th Century or early 18th Century.
+One story suggests that its creation came about from an intervention by the British monarch, Queen Anne, who, to ensure the release of captured British subjects in Morocco, sent a batch of Green Tea leaves to Sultan Moulay Ismail.

-The next step takes impeccable precision as the host proceeds to pour the Moroccan Mint Tea into the empty glasses from a height of at least 12 inches.
-This indicates sublime experience in the art, and should likewise create a thin layer of foam on the surface.
-If no foam is present, the host will usually make a second attempt with a fresh batch of Tea.
+The next step takes impeccable precision as the host proceeds to pour the Moroccan Mint Tea into the empty glasses from a height of at least 12 inches (approx 30 centimetres).
+This indicates sublime experience in the art while simultaneously creating a thin layer of foam on the surface of the Tea.
+Should there be no form, the host will usually make a second attempt with a fresh batch of Tea.

 Benefits of Gunpowder Tea

 And this is just the beginning.
-Gunpowder Green Tea now has the backing of much of modern science owing to a multitude of research studies.
-Its frequent consumption alongside a healthy and active lifestyle can offer you all the same incredible benefits as any other Green Tea variety.
+Gunpowder Green Tea, in particular, has the backing of much of modern science.
+This is owing to a multitude of research studies which have proven many Gunpowder Green Tea benefits.